jameskokoska/Map-Connections/README.md

 * This library has moved away from Heroku from due to recent changes: https://blog.heroku.com/next-chapter
 * The library is available on GitHub: https://raw.githubusercontent.com/jameskokoska/Map-Connections/main/pub/mapConnectionsLibrary/mapConnections.js
 * With the styles: https://raw.githubusercontent.com/jameskokoska/Map-Connections/main/pub/mapConnectionsLibrary/mapConnectionsStyles.css
+* To use in a project however, you cannot use GitHub as a CDN since GitHub provides `text/plain`, not `application/javascript` or `text/javascript`
+* As a work around, you can use https://www.jsdelivr.com/rawgit